 Amount of light

-Where you position your plants and lights depend on what kind of lights you are using.
+Where you position your plants and lights depends on what kind of lights you are using.
 If you’re using Fluorescents or CFLs, for example, you need to ensure that they are as close as you can put them to your plants, without burning them.
 They should be as close as within a few inches of your plants – just make sure the heat isn’t too great.

 Both quantity and type of lighting are very important, so be sure not to focus your efforts on just one and not the other.
 New growers often struggle with finding a happy medium in their lighting setup, so they either create a setup that is far too strong or far too weak.
-Even if they choose the correct lights, they often place the lights the incorrect distance away from the plants, making them either too far from or too close their marijuana plants.
+Even if they choose the correct lights, they often place the lights the incorrect distance away from the plants, making them either too far from or too close to their marijuana plants.
 This can lead to undesirable effects, such as airy buds.